-We are passionate about addressing the needs of all young women across Tyne and Wear and take a holistic approach to when addressing ongoing and changing needs of those we work with.
-We work across South Tyneside and have three Community Hubs based in two areas of South Shields; Rekendyke and Cleadon Park.
+We are passionate about addressing the needs of all young women across Tyne and Wear and take a holistic approach when addressing ongoing and changing needs of those we work with.
+We work across South Tyneside and have two Community Hubs based in South Shields.
 We offer young women the opportunity to take part in a wide range of varied project activities:

 - We are an accredited centre with One Awards, which enables us to offer a wide range of qualified courses not only to the young women we work with but also to volunteers and the wider community.
-These courses include vocational qualifications as well as qualifications that can increase the health and wellbeing of young women including a 10 session Life and Social Development Toolkit, Managing and Maintaining Healthy Relationships and a Young Parenthood Programme.
-We also offer young women the chance to work towards the Duke of Edinburgh’s Award Scheme and South Tyneside Council’s Mayor’s Award.
+These courses include vocational qualifications as well as qualifications that can increase the health and wellbeing of young women including a Life and Social Development Toolkit, Young Women’s Healthy Relationship Guide and Developing Skills for Personal Safety.

-- We work in secondary schools and our local college across South Tyneside delivering the Life and Social Development Toolkit, Managing and Maintaining Healthy Relationships and Young Parenthood Programme to young women.
-We also deliver health and wellbeing drop-ins on lunchtimes and after school/college.
+- We work in secondary schools and our local college across South Tyneside delivering the Life and Social Development Toolkit, Young Women’s Healthy Relationship Guide and Developing Skills for Personal Safety.
+We also deliver health and wellbeing drop-ins on lunchtimes and after school.

 - We offer young women the opportunity to take part in educational group work sessions using interactive and engaging resources to make the sessions we deliver fun and suitable for all abilities.

-- We have developed and deliver a range of programmes aimed at increasing young women’s awareness of living a healthier lifestyle covering basic life skills for example healthy cooking on a budget and also offering opportunities to try different sports and fitness activities.
+- We have developed and deliver a range of programmes aimed at increasing young women’s awareness of living a healthier lifestyle covering basic life skills such as healthy eating and offer opportunities to try different sports and fitness activities.